Wall St Week Ahead-Rocky stock market faces Fed test with eyes on tightening plans | Business

 "It will mean that the Fed will continue to raise rates and tighten monetary policy, which the market is expecting, but maybe even more aggressively."
 Beyond next week's action, policymakers have coalesced around an overall increase of the federal funds rate to at least 2.5% by year end.
 Crucial to the tightening plans will be how persistent officials view the current pace of inflation after March's consumer price index showed an annual increase of 8.5%, the largest rise in over 40 years.

-A volatile stock market faces a critical test next week, when the U.S. Federal Reserve is expected to raise interest rates and give more insight on its plans for tightening monetary policy to fight surging inflation.
-Worries over an increasingly hawkish Fed have helped drag the benchmark S&P 500 index down 13.3% so far in 2022, , its steepest four-month decline to start any year since 1939.
+A volatile stock market faces a critical test next week when the U.S. Federal Reserve is expected to raise interest rates and give more insight into its plans for tightening monetary policy to fight surging inflation.
+Worries over an increasingly hawkish Fed have helped drag the benchmark S&P 500 index down 13.3% so far in 2022, its steepest four-month decline to start any year since 1939.

 While investors have ramped up expectations of how aggressively the central bank may tighten monetary policy, many are concerned the Fed will not be able to keep the economy afloat as it battles the worst inflation in nearly four decades.
 Compounding concerns over monetary policy, investors have been riled by everything from rising bond yields to the war in Ukraine and more recently lockdowns in China.
 The market is also entering a historically weaker six-month period for stocks.